-Gun salutes mark death of UK’s Prince Philip
+UK’s Prince Philip honored with 41-gun salutes after death

 “Oh, I think everyone’s in shock,” Maureen Field, a 67-year-old Staines resident, said. “ I think everyone would like to pay their respects.
 Because of the virus, a lot of people have to stay away.
 He didn’t want a big funeral.
 He wanted a very private time with his family to say their goodbyes.
 So, we’ve all got to respect that.”

-Associated Press Writer James Brooks contributed
+Associated Press Writer James Brooks contributed reporting.

 For AP’s full coverage of the death of Prince Philip go to https://apnews.com/hub/prince-philip